 Carrie Bedient, M.D., FACOG

-As Nevada’s only female board certified reproductive endocrinologist, Dr. Bedient feels privileged to help men and women reach their full family-building potential.
+As Nevada’s first female board certified reproductive endocrinologist, Dr. Bedient feels privileged to help men and women reach their full family-building potential.
 A champion of reproductive freedom, Dr. Bedient is particularly interested in fertility preservation for patients undergoing toxic therapies for medical conditions such as cancer, as well as third party reproduction for same-sex couples and LGBT individuals.
 Known for her kindness and warm bedside manner, Dr. Bedient is a role model for empathy, compassion, respect, altruism and integrity in medicine.

 Dr. Bedient excels at research, and investigates the causes of infertility and improved protocols in advanced reproductive technology.
 Her recently published papers and book chapters have focused on frozen versus fresh embryo transfers, the use of robotics in reproductive surgery, adolescent fertility preservation and a comparison of robotic and laparoscopic myomectomy.